-- Vehicles, Plant and equipment vehicles depreciated using a standard life of 7 years, plant and equipment depreciated on historic cost using a standard life of 5 years.
+- Vehicles, Plant and equipment Depreciated on a straight line basis.
+Vehicles depreciated using a standard life of 7 years, plant and equipment and fixtures and fittings are depreciated on historic cost using a standard life of 5 years.
 IT equipment is depreciated using a standard life of 3 years.
-Carpark plant and equipment is depreciated using a standard life of 15 years. - Infrastructure Assets & Community Assets- depreciated on a straight-line allocation over a range of 10 to 45 years depending on the type of the asset. - Buildings, installations and fittings depreciated on a straight-line basis on their carrying value over the estimated remaining useful life of the asset as advised by the valuer from Land and Property Services.
-Depending on the type of building, installation or fitting, the maximum useful life will be in the range of 15 to 50 years.
+Carpark plant and equipment is depreciated using a standard life of 15 years. - Infrastructure Assets & Community Assets- depreciated on a straight-line allocation over a range of 10 to 45 years depending on the type of the asset. - Buildings, installations and fittings depreciated on a straight-line basis on their carrying value over the estimated remaining useful life of the asset as advised by the valuer from Land and Property

+Services.
+Depending on the type of building, installation or fitting, the maximum useful life will be in the range of 15 to 60 years.